htaudah/Validator/README.md

 # Workspace ONE Prerequisite Validator
-Workspace ONE prerequisite validation tool
+This is a validator for the Workspace ONE environment's prerequisites.
+Customize the prerequisite sheet included in the repository to suit your environment, then run the validation tool to get an assessment of its readiness.

 Install the Posh-SSH and ImportExcel modules before running the tool using the Install-Module commands below:
 #TODO: include modules in validator?